Kent Clarke, PhD

 Significant & Ongoing Research:

-• BibleWorks Biblical Manuscript Transcription and Collation Project; General Editor and Academic Project Leader (Fall 2007-Present) of the fully-funded BibleWorks Manuscript Transcription Project, which seeks to provide over an on-going period scholarly-produced transcriptions of approximately two hundred New Testament papyri, uncial, and minuscule manuscripts.
-These new transcriptions, which will be based upon high quality digital images of the actual manuscripts or of their facsimiles, will serve as the foundation for the development of a New Testament textual criticism software application.
-This project will (1) develop a module that incorporates new technology and processes that more accurately and effectively allow for manuscript transcription and collation; (2) provide extremely accurate representations of the manuscripts being transcribed; (3) make the raw transcription data available without charge for personal or academic use; (4) effectively enable program users to immediately compare, contrast, and fully collate any desired selection—either partial or full text—of these manuscripts; (5) allow for a broad range of detailed statistical queries relating but not limited to such issues as textual affiliation and congruity of the New Testament manuscript tradition; (6) link directly to the manuscript transcriptions their corresponding high resolution digital images where publication permissions have been granted; (7) be “open-ended” in that on-going transcription and imaging work, as well as the recording of relevant extra-textual features such as sociological and codicological details, can be seamlessly incorporated into the software; and (8) serve as the groundwork for traditionally published volumes containing full transcriptions of each manuscript, as well as complete collations for each book of the New Testament.
+• BibleWorks Biblical Manuscript Transcription and Collation Project; General Editor and Academic Project Leader (Fall 2007-Present) of the BibleWorks Manuscript Transcription Project, which seeks to provide over an on-going period scholarly-produced transcriptions of New Testament papyri, uncial, and minuscule manuscripts.
+These new transcriptions, which are based upon high quality digital images of the actual manuscripts or of their facsimiles, serve as the foundation for the production and ongoing development of a New Testament textual criticism software application.
+This project has (1) developed a module that incorporates new technology and processes that more accurately and effectively allow for manuscript transcription and collation; (2) provided extremely accurate representations of the manuscripts being transcribed; (3) made the raw transcription data available without charge for personal or academic use; (4) effectively enabled program users to immediately compare, contrast, and fully collate any desired selection—either partial or full text—of these manuscripts; (5) allowed for a broad range of detailed statistical queries relating but not limited to such issues as textual affiliation and congruity of the New Testament manuscript tradition; (6) linked directly to the manuscript transcriptions their corresponding high resolution digital images where publication permissions have been granted; (7) been “open-ended” in that on-going transcription and imaging work, as well as the recording of relevant extra-textual features such as sociological and codicological details, can be seamlessly incorporated into the software; and (8) served as the groundwork for traditionally published volumes containing full transcriptions of each manuscript, as well as complete collations for each book of the New Testament.

 Academic Conference Papers & Presentations:

 • “The Ancient New Testament’s Transmission, Translation, and Interpretation: Questions of Reliability”.
-Public Lecture presented at the Metzger Collection/Columbia Bible College, Abbotsford, British Columbia, September 20th, 2017.
+Public Lecture, Metzger Collection/Columbia Bible College, Abbotsford, BC, September 20, 2017.

 • “Nourishing the Self through Holistic Leisure and Spirituality: Addressing the ‘Modern Dualism’ between Body and Spirit in the Pursuit of Human Flourishing”.
-Trinity Western University Faculty Retreat, August 24th, 2016.
+TWU Faculty Retreat, Trinity Western University, August 24, 2016.
 Co-presented with J. Reimer.

 • “Biblical Faith, Enlightenment Reason, and the Problem of Hermeneutics”.
 Faith and Reason Taskforce, Trinity Western University, February 21, 2013.